Motivation for Change

-Throughout my health journey, I've learned to release (step by step) the layers of bad habits of food choices and lifestyle; that weakened my immune system.
-For my health condition, when I started to take some ownership of making better choices to assist my immune system rather than strain it; I discovered and learned to appreciate that the body is a miracle!
+Throughout my health journey, I've learned to take ownership in making better choices to assist my immune system rather than strain it.
+I discovered that the body is a miracle!

-Mentally and emotionally, I started to see and feel the correlation between tension in the body, and tension in my thoughts.
+Mentally and emotionally, I started to feel the correlation between tension in the body and tension in my thoughts.

-Using the Stress Management and Yoga techniques to release physical and mental tension (a little bit at a time, layer after layer, not having to be perfect) was the way I unwrapped my stress.
-I found that this was the way that the mind could mentally reset to recover and relax.
+Using Stress Management and Yoga techniques to release physical and mental tension, layer after layer; without having to be perfect was the way I unwrapped my stress.
+I discovered the mind needs to mentally reset, so it can recover and relax.

 It is has been my honor and pleasure to share these techniques with many clients.
-Through my Unwrapping Stress™ program; it is my hope and intention that you too can begin to unwrap your stress, and reveal the "gift" of feeling peace, and being in the present moment.
+In my Unwrapping Stress™ program, it is my intention that you unwrap your stress to reveal the "gift" of peace inside of the present moment.